In Wyoming, Cheney faces blowback for vote to impeach Trump - WTMJ

 Republican state Sen. Anthony Bouchard, a gun rights activist, announced his primary challenge against Cheney one week after her impeachment vote, making a clear effort to rally Trump fans.

-“The swamp was after me,” Bouchard said of his recent reelection to the statehouse despite being badly outspent by a Democrat.
+“The swamp was after me,” Bouchard said of his recent reelection to the statehouse despite being badly outspent.
 “I just don’t think that works any more in Wyoming.
 I think the people have figured it out.”

-To be sure, Bouchard, who is little known outside the Cheyenne area, has a steep climb ahead.
-He is a relative political newcomer who raised just $12,000 for his last race.
-(Cheney amassed $2.5 million.)
-He says he may show up at the rally Thursday, one way to start raising his profile.
-Other Republicans are likely to jump in during the coming months.
+Whether pro-Trump Republicans can unite behind a single Cheney opponent remains a big question.
+Calling in to the Gaetz rally, Donald Trump Jr., the former president’s son, made clear that Bouchard wasn’t on his shortlist.

+“Let’s be careful who it is.
+Let’s not just back the first person who comes along,” said Trump Jr. as Bouchard stood on the Wyoming Capitol steps in full view but without taking part.

+Another possible candidate is Cheyenne attorney and investor Darin Smith, who lost to Cheney in the 2016 Republican primary.
+Saying he’s weighing his options, Smith accused Cheney after the rally of chasing a “family vendetta” against former President Trump.

+“She gave the state of Wyoming the middle finger.
+And we’re going to hold her accountable for that.
+End of story,” Smith said.

-Still, few imagined Cheney would draw a challenger after winning the state’s only congressional seat with a majority close to Trump’s — 70%, more than any other state.
+It’s a far cry from November, when Cheney won the state’s only congressional seat with a majority close to Trump’s — 70%, more than any other state.

-Cheney spent the last four years dancing around Trump.
-She largely dodged questions about his racist comments and hard-line immigration moves, while occasionally criticizing his foreign policy.
-She called his decision to withdraw U.S. troops from northern Syria “sickening.”
+She’d spent the last four years dancing around Trump, largely dodging questions about his racist comments and hard-line immigration moves, while occasionally criticizing his foreign policy.
 When Trump began urging lawmakers to reject the Electoral College vote, she wrote a memo warning of a “tyranny of Congress.”

-But Cheney, whose father held her seat for 10 years and who was raised in part in the Washington suburbs, described Trump’s actions on Jan.
+But Cheney — whose father, former Vice President Dick Cheney, held her seat for 10 years and who was raised in part in the Washington suburbs — described Trump’s actions on Jan.
 6 as a breaking point.
-Trump called on supporters to “fight” to overturn his election loss, in a speech shortly before rioters stormed the Capitol in an insurrection that led to five deaths.
+Trump called on supporters to “fight” to overturn his election loss, in a speech shortly before rioters stormed the Capitol in an insurrection.
 Notably, Trump called Cheney out by name in his speech, telling his backers they should work to get rid of the lawmakers who “aren’t any good, the Liz Cheneys of the world.”

 Cheney says she voted her conscience without regard for political consequences.

-“It was something that I did with a heavy heart, but I did with a real understanding of the seriousness and the gravity of the moment,” Cheney said the day of the vote.
-“My oath to the Constitution is one I can’t walk away from, is one I can’t violate.”
+“My oath to the Constitution is one I can’t walk away from, is one I can’t violate,” she said.

 She has since sought to marshal the state’s sizable Republican establishment in her defense.
 Aides have circulated approving editorials and letters to the editor, and long lists of supporters.
 Those backers include Gov. Mark Gordon, Sen. John Barrasso and Sen. Cynthia Lummis, who was one of just eight senators to vote against certifying Electoral College results in battleground states in the riot’s aftermath.